microsoft/surface-duo-app-samples/TwoNote/README.md

 ### Notes

 Notes can be created by clicking the floating action button in the list view.
 To rename a note, click on its current title and make the desired changes.
 To delete a note, users can choose `Delete` from the overflow menu in the detail view of the note.
 To delete multiple notes at once, long-click on notes or choose `Select all` from the overflow menu in the list view.
-To share an individual note as an image, scroll to the desired section of the note when in the detail view and choose the `Share` option.
+To share a screenshot of an individual note, choose the `Share` option in the note detail view.

 ![Select all option in list view](screenshots/list_view_select_all.png)